Alcibiades-Capital/valorem-website/site/_docs/trade-api-usage.md

     opt: target=ts,import_extension=none
     out: gen/quay
 ```
-Use this command to generate the proto definitions from the proto files in `proto/quay`.
+Use this command to generate from the proto files in `proto/quay`.
 ```
 npx buf generate proto/quay
 ```

 ### Connecting and Authenticating with Valorem Trade